 Everyone wants to make a good Snapchat story, but how do you make sure that people are engaged and keep watching your story until the end?
 Whether you’re snapping for yourself or your business, here are 10 steps to follow to create an awesome and engaging Snapchat story that people want to watch every day.

 To help you get the best Snapchat strategy for creating a story that people will want to watch, we caught up with Jeff Mindell, a photographer, Instagrammer, and Snapchat pro who uses Snapchat every day to connect with his audience around the world.
 When he’s taking photos for Studio DIY, Jeff can be found walking around Los Angeles sharing his hilarious commentary on his Snapchat.
 What better way to share Snapchat tips than on Snapchat, right?
-Check out his story in the video below, or scroll down to read more about the 10 steps to creating an engaging Snapchat story:
+Scroll down to read more about the 10 steps to creating an engaging Snapchat story:

 1. Always Start Your Day with a Check in or Greeting to Your Followers